aiventures/tools_cmd/README.md

 * `EXIFTOOL.exe` used for reading camera specific metadata, needs to be found in Windows path (**[EXIFTOOL](https://exiftool.org/)**)
 * `IMAGEMAGICK.exe` used for resizing images, needs to be found in Windows path (**[IMAGEMAGICK](https://imagemagick.org)**)
 * Some parts for reading EXIF might require Pillow (**[Installation](https://pillow.readthedocs.io/en/stable/installation.html)**)
+**NOTE** It might be necessary to define complete path ("c:/.../") to executables in in paths template.

 ## [220] Image Processing Preparation